 A year after I had quit my job, I went to Thailand as a last hurrah.
 The app wasn’t making any significant money and we needed funding in order to get to the next level.
 My business partner had turned on me and I knew I had to figure out my own personal finances soon or I’d be going back to Corporate America.
 In Thailand, new friends I met would introduce me as a “famous photographer” because I had a big lens.
 And although I would get embarrassed, I liked being called a “photographer”.
 I would walk around the streets of Chiang Mai with my camera and people would just pose for me.
 I felt like I was on assignment for National Geographic.
 Other travelers would tell me I should be making money with this.
 It should be my job.

-So when I got back to Denver, I had the paid shoot for Movement and the following weekend I had a media pass in Vail at the GoProGames, shooting (unpaid) for Climb Connect.
+So when I got back to Denver, I had a series of paid commercial shoots for Movement and the following weekend I had a media pass in Vail at the GoProGames.
 I was in the media pit with other photographers and I was starting to feel a little more like one of them.
 Back in Denver, people liked my work and were responding to my story about leaving Corporate America.
 I was getting hired.
+I was loving it and I was doing it on my own terms and in my own way.
+I was being creative and building a name for myself.
+My business partner abandoned the app and I decided I was going to focus my efforts on photography full time.
 So here I am today, two years later.
 Shooting NBA players, fitness instructors, Samsung products, Tinder headshots, pregnant women, weddings, and everything in between.
 And I’m having a blast.
 Learning, growing, and somehow making it work.
 A nice little lesson about showing up, going with the flow, and trusting that somehow, you’ll end up exactly where you’re supposed to be.